-Trees provide a multitude of benefits but they can also prone to insect and disease problems.
-Some problems are minor in nature but others can be a major problem or potentially cause the loss of a tree.
-Recognizing and managing these types of issues requires experienced and knowledgeable arborists.
+Trees provide a multitude of benefits but they can also be prone to insect and disease problems.
+Some problems are minor but others can be a major problem or potentially cause the loss of a tree.
+Recognizing and managing these types of issues requires an experienced and knowledgeable arborist.

 Tree Insects and Diseases

 Tree insect and disease problems exist when there is an ideal host (your tree), a problematic insect or disease is present (that likes your tree), and the right environment for the growth or expansion of the problem (not good news for your tree).
 Some insects and their damage may not cause major health concerns while other insects can cause the loss of a tree.
 The same is true with tree diseases or pathogens.

 We believe in a basic tree health care philosophy that only treats problems which can potentially cause major health concerns or the loss of a tree.
 We also prescribe methods that manage a problem with minimal impact to our natural world, if at all possible.
 We only recommend what we feel is needed for a tree as none of our arborists have ever been on commission nor are they required to meet sales quota's.

 The Live Oak pictured on the right shows classic signs of Oak Wilt.
 To read a comprehensive four-part article on Oak Wilt, select the Oak Wilt Part One button below to begin the article series.